What are the responsibilities and job description for the Assistant Professor - Political Science position at Virginia Commonwealth University (VCU)?

 close to the Blue Ridge Mountains, the Chesapeake Bay, the Atlantic Ocean, and

-Diversity is among our greatest assets at VCU,
+Diversity is among VCU's greatest assets, a critical

 APPLICATION INSTRUCTIONS